 - Write the three-cycle Enter SecSi Sector Region command sequence, and then follow the in-system sector protect algorithm as shown in Figure 2, except that RESET# may be at either VIH or VID.
 This allows in-system protection of the without raising any device pin to a high voltage.
-Note that this method is only applicable to the SecSi Sector. - Write the three-cycle Enter SecSi Sector Region command sequence, and then use the alternate method of sector protection described in the "Sector/Sector Block Protection and Unprotection".
+Note that this method is only applicable to the SecSi Sector. - Write the three-cycle Enter SecSi Sector Region command sequence, and then use the alternate method of sector protection described in the "The autoselect mode provides manufacturer and device identification, and sector protection verification, through identifier codes output on DQ7-DQ0.
+The autoselect codes can be accessed in-system through the command register.
+Refer to the Autoselect Command Sequence section for more information.Sector/Sector Block Protection and Unprotection".